yowainwright/monorepo-utilities/packages/install-dependencies/README.md

 Deploying a node app with it's corresponding `node_modules` produces a large build artifact!
 Now imagine a monorepo which has multiple node apps and uses yarn workspaces.
 [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) greatly helps with developer experience by hoisting `node_modules` making package install times faster and linking local packages automatically.

-However, when building a build artifact for deployment, those same gains from [Yarn Workspace Hoisting](https://classic.yarnpkg.com/en/docs/workspaces/) will product a **large** `node_module` directory!
+However, when building a build artifact for deployment, those same gains from [Yarn Workspace Hoisting](https://classic.yarnpkg.com/en/docs/workspaces/) will produce a **large** `node_module` directory!
 On top of that, an extra build step may be required for including [local package dependencies](https://github.com/lerna/lerna/blob/main/utils/check-working-tree/package.json#L33) (`"@foo/bar": "file:../packages/bar/dist"`).

-The results of the scenerio described above are build artifacts that are too big to be deployed and long cumbersome build times while waiting for a node app's local dependencies to build.
-Furthermore, dependencies specified in the node app's `package.json`'s dependencies may be a different version based on hoisting.
+The results of the scenario described above are larger-than-needed build artifacts and long build times.
+Furthermore, dependencies specified in a node app's `package.json`'s dependencies may be a different version based on hoisting.

 **install-dependencies** to the rescue!
 By using **install-dependencies**, we can specify exactly what dependencies must be installed!